dcrankshaw/datascience-sp14/lab10/graph-analytics-with-graphx.md

 We begin by creating the property graph from arrays of vertices and edges.
 Later we will demonstrate how to load real data.
-Paste the following code into the spark shell.
+Paste the following code into the shell.

 ```scala
 val vertexArray = Array(